udippant/base-drafts/draft-ietf-quic-transport.md

 The initial contents of this registry are tabulated in {{frame-types}}.

-## QUIC Transport Error Codes Registry {#iana-error-codes}
+## QWIK Transport Error Codes Registry {#iana-error-codes}

-IANA \[SHALL add/has added] a registry for "QUIC Transport Error Codes" under a "QUIC Protocol" heading.
+IANA \[SHALL add/has added] a registry for "QWIK Transport Error Codes" under a "QWIK Protocol" heading.

-The "QUIC Transport Error Codes" registry governs a 16-bit space.
+The "QWIK Transport Error Codes" registry governs a 16-bit space.
 This space is split into two spaces that are governed by different policies.
 Values with the first byte in the range 0x00 to 0xfe (in hexadecimal) are assigned via the Specification Required policy {{!RFC8126}}.
 Values with the first byte 0xff are